Trigger warning: Domestic violence discussed..

 How did a jingle singer become a therapist?

 I began by volunteering at the Battered Women’s Shelter in Dallas.
 I was singing jazz at the Fairmont Hotel bar; my night would end at 1:00 in the morning, and the shelter needed someone for the 2:00 – 6:00 am crisis intervention line on the Sunday morning shift.

 I was awake, I had experienced abuse myself, I wanted to help others.
 So it seemed like a great fit.

-So I started a journey that would change my life forever as I ended up not only manning the crisis line, but training other volunteers.
+It was then that I began a journey that would change my life forever; I ended not only manning the crisis line, but training other volunteers.
 Perhaps more importantly, I got to know the women who were staying at the shelter.
 And I discovered the depth of meaning in trying to help others.

 What I learned from stories of abuse…

 I learned that abuse is a complicated dynamic and one that is far from easy to confront.
-A victim has had years of being told they’re a screw-up.
-They’ve withstood both verbal, physical and sexual attacks, and been confused by the seeming sincerity of, “I’m sorry” and, “This time it’ll be different” that so often would follow.
-They’ve felt guilty for not leaving the first time the abuse happened — when they decided to believe those words.
-And thus, they’ve felt just as responsible as their attacker, and that very shame is paralyzing.
+A victim has had years of being told you’re a screw-up.
+You’ve withstood both verbal, physical and sexual attacks, and been confused by the seeming sincerity of, “I’m sorry” and, “This time it’ll be different” that so often would follow.
+You’ve felt guilty for not leaving the first time the abuse happened — when you decided to believe those words.
+You may even hate yourself for continuing to believe them the second, then the third time…for not recognizing that a pattern developed.
+And thus, you’ve felt just as responsible as your attacker, and that very shame is paralyzing.

 But it was each woman’s story that made those reasons real.